astropy/astropy/docs/units/quantity.rst

 Validation of quantity arguments to functions can lead to many repetitions of the same checking code.
-A decorator is provided which verifies that certain arguments to a function are `~astropy.units.Quantity` objects and that the units are compatible with a desired unit.
+A decorator is provided which verifies that certain arguments to a function are `~astropy.units.Quantity` objects and that the units are compatible with a desired unit or physical type.

-The decorator does not convert the unit to the desired unit, say arcseconds to degrees, it merely checks that such a conversion is possible, thus verifying that the `~astropy.units.Quantity` argument can be used in calculations.
+The decorator does not convert the input quantity to the desired unit, say arcseconds to degrees in the example below, it merely checks that such a conversion is possible, thus verifying that the `~astropy.units.Quantity` argument can be used in calculations.

 The decorator `~astropy.units.quantity_input` accepts keyword arguments to specify which arguments should be validated and what unit they are expected to be compatible with:

     >>> @u.quantity_input(myarg=u.deg)
+    ... def myfunction(myarg):
+    ...     return myarg.unit

+    >>> myfunction(100*u.arcsec)
+    Unit("arcsec")

+It is also possible to instead specify the physical type of the desired unit:

+    >>> @u.quantity_input(myarg='angle')
     ... def myfunction(myarg):
     ...     return myarg.unit